spacetelescope/roman_tools/README.md

 ```

-This will create an environment called `wfirst-tools` containing the essential packages for Roman simulations.
+This will create an environment called `roman_tools` containing the essential packages for Roman simulations.
 To use it, you must activate it every time you open a new terminal window.
 Go ahead and do that now:

 ```
-$ source activate wfirst-tools
+$ source activate roman_tools
 ```

 You should see a new prefix on your shell prompt.
-(If the prompt was `$` before, it should now look like `(wfirst-tools) $`.)
+(If the prompt was `$` before, it should now look like `(roman_tools) $`.)

 Next, create a new directory somewhere with plenty of space to hold the reference files and navigate there in your terminal (with `cd /path/to/reference/file/space` or similar).